 We take for granted that our well-being is a continuous reservoir from which to draw.
-But everyone has a limit.
+But everyone needs to be replenished.
+Even you.

 Private alone time may feel impossible to achieve.
-But even small moments of complete privacy can help.
+But even small moments of complete privacy can help you stay centered and balanced.

 Here are some ideas we’ve heard people are trying: